NeutronBlast/P2-Bank/README.md

 ## Input data

-Initially, the data of each account and its transactions is stored in a text file.
+Initially, the data of each account and its transactions are stored in a text file.
 The file structure is the following:

 ## Output